GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

         gcloud compute --project vpn-guide firewall-rules create vpnrule1 --network vpn-scale-test-cisco \
             --allow tcp,udp,icmp --source-ranges 10.0.0.0/8

-## Configuration – Cisco ASR 1000
+## Configuration – Cisco ISR 4000

 ### Base network configurations (to establish L3 connectivity)

-This section provides the base network configuration of Cisco ASR 1000 to establish network connectivity.
+This section provides the base network configuration of Cisco ISR 4000 to establish network connectivity.
 At least one internal facing interface is required to connect to your own network, and one external facing interface is required to connect to GCP.
 A sample interface configuration is provided below